 - Kent Downs – an Area of Outstanding Natural Beauty

 Day 1: Arrival Chatham/Rochester

 Your tour starts with a overnight in Rochester or nearby Chatham with its historic dockyard.
 The following morning you begin your walk from Rochester.
 This historic town has a magnificent cathedral (the second oldest in England) and a well-preserved Norman castle, as well as many associations with Charles Dickens.
 Undoubtedly, Chaucer’s pilgrims would have come through Rochester, close to which the North Downs Way passes today.

-- Accommodation: Ship & Trades**** in Chatham
+- Accommodation: Ship & Trades in Chatham or similar

 Day 2: Rochester to Thurnham | 12 mi / 19 km